-Who remembers Jack and Diane?
+Who Remembers Jack and Diane?

-Those two crazy kids in love in John Cougar’s (before he admitted that his real last name was Mellencamp) 1980’s song, enjoying the carefree life of teenagers.
+Those two wild kids in love in John Cougar’s (before he admitted that his real last name was Mellencamp) 1980’s song, enjoying the carefree life of teenagers.
 Do you know what happened to Jack and Diane?